 - Lemon vinegar coleslaw: For some citrusy flavor in the Amish Slaw, whisk a couple of tablespoons of fresh lemon juice with the dressing.
 You could also use lime juice if you prefer.

 - Vegetable mixture: Instead of just sticking to the classic green cabbage, you can try tossing some more variety in the vegetable mixture.
 Green onions, grated carrots, garlic, cucumber, or broccoli would go great.
 You could also make a pepper cabbage mix with yellow, red, or green bell peppers.
+(Optional tip: Add honey for a sweet and tangy mix of flavors!)

 EASY SIDE DISHES